Albert-Gao/blog/source/_posts/how-to-update-apollo-cache-via-react-hooks-after-calling-REST-api.md

 Unlike the `cache.writeQuery` where you can mutate the `data` directly, here you have to return a new object to maintain the immutability.

+And since you are handling everything by yourself, remember to add the `__typename` to your item, so Apollo can know how to match the new data.

 No extra network request, the UI will be re-rendered.

 According to the document: